Quantum geometry in correlated electron phases: from flat band to dispersive band: From flat band to dispersive band

 where the quadratic coefficient in $\bm{q}$ is decomposed as $\chi_{\rm c}^{\mu\nu} = \chi_{\rm geom}^{\mu\nu} + \chi_{\rm mass}^{\mu\nu}$.
 Here, $\chi_{\rm geom}^{\mu\nu}$ is the quantum geometric term originating from the quantum distance, which contains the quantum metric $g_n^{\mu\nu}(\bm{k})$ in addition to another geometric quantity called positional shift (or Berry connection polarizability), $X_n^{\mu\nu}(\bm{k}) = \sum_{m(\neq n)} g_{nm}^{\mu\nu}(\bm{k})/ \bigl(\epsilon_m(\bm{k})-\epsilon_n(\bm{k})\bigr)$~\cite{Gao2014}.
 The second term $\chi_{\rm mass}^{\mu\nu}$ is the effective-mass contribution originating from the Lindhard function and is determined by the energy dispersion.

 The quadratic coefficient $\chi_{\rm c}^{\mu\nu} = \chi_{\rm geom}^{\mu\nu} + \chi_{\rm mass}^{\mu\nu}$ represents the curvature of susceptibility and plays a key role for examining ferromagnetism: if $\chi_{\rm c}^{\mu\nu}$ is positive semidefinite, $\chi_0(\bm{q})$ does not peak at $\bm{q}=0$ and ferromagnetism is prohibited.
 In contrast, a negative definite $\chi_{\rm c}^{\mu\nu}$ implies that $\chi_0(0)$ is a local maximum, indicating the presence of ferromagnetic correlations.
 Thus, $\chi_{\rm c}$ serves as an indicator of ferromagnetism.
 Analysis of this quantity provides a transparent view of the role of quantum geometry.
 In the quantum geometric term $\chi_{\rm geom}^{\mu\nu}$, the contribution involving the positional shift is positive, whereas the contribution involving the quantum metric is negative and thus promotes ferromagnetic correlations.
 This is consistent with the discussion in Sec.~\ref{sec:flat}, where a close relation between the quantum metric and flat-band ferromagnetism is discussed.
 In other words, the concept of flat-band ferromagnetism can be generalized to dispersive band systems by utilizing the quantum metric.
-Even when the effective-mass term disfavors ferromagnetism, the quantum geometric term can overcome it, resulting in \textit{quantum geometric ferromagnetism }.
+Even when the effective-mass term disfavors ferromagnetism, the quantum geometric term can overcome it, resulting in \textit{quantum geometric ferromagnetism}.
+Stimulated by this discovery, the competition between quantum geometric and energy-dispersion effects on the magnetism has attracted much attention~\cite{Heinsdorf2025,Kitamura2025,Kudo2025,Oh2025,Nogaki2025,shimizu2026magnetic}, and an approach based on the effective spin model has also been proposed recently~\cite{Hu2025}.

+A typical platform for quantum geometric ferromagnetism is a 2D $t_{2g}$-orbital model with symmetry-protected band degeneracies~\cite{Kitamura2025}.
+It is shown that~\cite{Kitamura2025}, in most parameters where band touching lies on Fermi surfaces, the 2D $t_{2g}$-orbital model exhibits quantum geometric ferromagnetism.
+The band-touching point in this model is accompanied by a saddle-point structure with a divergent density of states (DOS), which is the so-called singular saddle point.
+The divergent quantum metric induces the ferromagnetic correlation despite the effective mass being disadvantageous for it, and the divergent DOS ensures the Stoner criteria.
+Therefore, it is expected that the singular saddle point is a promising platform for quantum geometric ferromagnetism, which is not restricted to a specific model.